 How to Grow Sedum 'Autumn Joy' for Fall Color

-Sedum, a perennial offering wonderful color and texture in the garden, is often overlooked amongst the mums, asters and goldenrod of fall.
+Sedum (Hylotelephium spp), a perennial plant offering wonderful color and texture in the garden, is often overlooked amongst the chrysanthemums, asters and goldenrod of fall.
 A favorite sedum is the cultivar Autumn Joy which provides texture during spring and summer with its fleshy leaves and then bursts into bloom in the late summer or early autumn.
 Initially the blooms are pink, but as they age, they turn a deep red or rust color, a perfect fall color.

 At Rutgers Gardens in NJ, sedum is grown on water conservation terraces where the only moisture they receive is from rainfall.